Technigo/project-library/README.md

 # project-library

 To-do list
-1. add new arrival
-2. more styling(give discover new click some animation)
+1. more styling(give discover new click some animation)
+2. search bar
+3. add a display for total number of books? or my cart?